 Well rested children are more likely to be healthy, content, secure and better able to play and learn.

-Well rested parents are more likely to enjoy their children and have the energy to maintain other important relationships and interests.
+Well rested parents are more likely to enjoy their children and have fun with them.

 Your child is an individual and one formula or approach doesn’t suit all.

 Just because previous attempts at sleep training have failed, this does not mean that your child can’t be helped to sleep.